 UK nurses are at the forefront of menopause care.
 In primary and secondary care, nurses support and treat women, offering lifestyle and complementary strategies as well as prescribing and monitoring therapeutic options.

-Nurses are at the forefront of menopause practice, especially in primary care, but few have completed any formal training to demonstrate their knowledge and competence.
-The Nursing and Midwifery (NMC) Code of Conduct highlights that you are personally accountable for your practice, regardless of direction from another professional and it is your own responsibility to ensure that your practice is competent.
+The Nursing and Midwifery (NMC) Code of Conduct highlights that nurses are personally accountable for their practice, regardless of direction from another professional and it is their responsibility to ensure that their practice is competent.

 Having cancer is stressful; the consequences after treatments are finished can be equally difficult to manage.
 Medication side effects, menopausal symptoms, anxiety about long term health, sexual difficulty, emotional lability – all contribute to women feeling under supported however good their cancer care was.

 - Do you know when HRT can be used in your patient group?

 - Do you prepare women prior to BRCA testing or risk reducing surgery about the impact of early menopause?

 - Can you discuss the evidence for alternative treatments to manage symptoms?

 - What is a woman’s experience of induced menopause?